VeritasDev/BattleBuddy/iOS/README.md

 #  Battle Buddy iOS App

 ***THIS REPO IS CURRENTLY A WORK IN PROGRESS!
 I WILL BE ADDED MUCH MORE DOCUMENTATION AFTER THE INITIAL RELEASE!***

 ## <u>Roadmap</u>

 - [ ] Release iOS v1.0 ***in progress***

+# Architecture
+- [ ] There's files and folders and shit...
+More to come here once I get some time to make some nifty diagrams...

 ## <u>iOS v1.0</u>